+Metric How to Find the Evidence Evidence

+AC Metric 1B: K-2 A large majority of texts included in the instructional materials reflect the text characteristics and genres that are What look for: Specific selections or text types that match the demands of the Standards in each grade level.
+Look for materials that include:

-- Specific titles of texts mentioned in the grade-specific standards (e.g., certain founding documents, Shakespeare, works from an American dramatist, folktales, myths, and traditional literature from a variety of cultures). - Specific grade-level text characteristics, including but not limited to stories written by the same author, texts with visual or quantitative elements, texts on the same topic, texts with similar characters, texts providing conflicting information, texts with first and second-hand accounts, texts from outside the US, early American literature, etc. - Specific genres called for in the Standards: poetry, drama, prose, folktales, myths, and traditional literature.
+specifically required by the Standards at each grade level.
+Specific grade-level text characteristics, including but not limited to stories written by the same author, selections with visual or quantitative elements, texts on the same topic, selections with similar characters, selections providing conflicting information, selections with first and second-hand accounts, selections from outside the US, early American literature, etc.

+Specific genres called for in the Standards: poetry, drama, prose, folktales, myths, and traditional literature.

-Where to look: Check to see if the publisher submitted a list of texts required specifically by the grade-level standards.
+Where to look: Check to see if the publisher submitted a list of selections/genre types required specifically by the grade-level standards.
 Otherwise, scan the table of contents or curriculum maps.

+Rating

+Meets (2)

-Meets (2) Partially Meets (1)
+Partially Meets (1)

+Does Not Meet (0)